Surface Approximation via Asymptotic Optimal Geometric Partition: Experiments and Comparisons

+Since the model acquisition process of 3D scanners inevitably introduces noise signals, it would be useful to analysis the noise robustness of different methods.
+The surface approximation is directly performed on the noisy surface with widely used additive white Gaussian noise.
+The original surface is used as the ground truth for evaluation.

-Note the grain details of the hand are lost during the denoising step and are unable to be recovered during the remeshing step.
-Thus we also discuss the alternative approach of remeshing on the challenging noisy surface directly.
-Fig.~\ref{fig:oliver_hand_meshes} shows the remeshing results on the noisy model shown in Fig.~\ref{fig:oliver_hand_noise}(b) with $500$ vertices using ACVT, Meshlab and PCA.
+In Fig.~\ref{fig:oliver_hand_noise}, the noisy Olivier Hand model is generated by disturbing the vertices along their normal directions with white Gaussian noise whose variance is $0.002$ w.r.t. the diagonal length of the original model's bounding box.
+Fig.~\ref{fig:oliver_hand_noise}(c)(d)(e) show the remeshing results on the noisy model with $500$ vertices using ACVT, MeshLab and PCA, respectively.
 Among these results, our method provides the best visual result and still exhibits the anisotropy under severe additive noise.
-ACVT method requires the explicitly extraction of the curvature field, which quickly degenerates to meaningless random field under severe noise.
-Thus their anisotropic characteristic for better surface approximation is not robust against noise.
-The QEM result shown in Fig.~\ref{fig:oliver_hand_meshes}(b) basically suffers from the same problem: the normal of triangle plane is not robust enough under noise attack thus their energy is also fragile.
-While our PCA-based approach is more stable to capture the anisotropy.
+ACVT method requires the explicit curvature estimation, which is unreliable on noisy models.
+For the QEM energy used in MeshLab, the tangent planes of mesh vertices are also unstable under noise attack.
+On the other hand, instead of differentiating on the noisy surface, our PCA-based energy adopts the covariance matrix in the integral form, which shows the robustness against noise.

+Fig.~\ref{fig:roundcube_noise} compares the partition stability with MCVT under different levels of noises.
+For smooth surfaces, MCVT gets comparable partition result with a different cluster size distribution.
+However, the learned metric is quickly governed by the noises.
+For our method, it starts from the initialization of the merging operations and keeps refining the partition by the swapping operations.
+Fig.~\ref{fig:roundcube_noise} (c) shows our method still exhibits robustness under white Gaussian noise with $0.003$ variance w.r.t. the bounding box's diagonal length.